meet the trans non-binary actor changing tv with netflix’s ‘tales of the city’

 For Jake in Tales, however, it goes deeper than that.
 While he’s in a relationship with a cis woman, Margot (played flawlessly by May Hong) his desires are shifting as he begins to understand more about his gender identity.
 For Margot, Jake’s transition is difficult; she fell in love with a woman, and while she’s supportive and loves Jake, she’s still a lesbian.
 And she wants a baby, something that Jake is miles away from being ready for.

 The universality in that storyline, Garcia says, is the most thrilling thing about it.
 When Jake asks Margot if he can go off and experiment having sex with men, she reluctantly agrees.
 When he does sleep with a man, he then lies about enjoying it.
 “It's such a normal thing,” they continue.
 “We go off and do things.
 I'm sure hetero people do the same.
 [Jake and Margot] have issues that are outside of Jake's transition, which I love.
-It's important because it makes it more than just about the gender identity crisis that's happening.
+It's important because it makes it more than just about navigating one’s gender identity..
 It's an everyday issue.
 I absolutely love that the series explores all those complexities and that people across the spectrum can identify with it.”

 The moment that Jake does have sex with a man is incredibly important.
 He meets with a man from Grindr, Flaco Ramirez played by Juan Castano), and the scene is presented as any slightly glossy American love scene would be: the lighting is seductive, the music intense and the angles sexy.
 It’s one of the few sex scenes featuring trans characters that doesn’t focus on that fact.
 Rather, Flaco accepts Jake for who he is.
 The scene is hot.